When can we reconstruct the ancestral state? Beyond Brownian motion: Applications

 \subsection{Reflected Brownian motion (RBM) model}

 A limitation of both BM and OU models is that they cannot accommodate hard bounds on trait values.
 Unfortunately, hard bounds do exist in nature.
 For example, morphological measurements, such as body size and body mass, can only take positive values.
-Some trait values are proportion (e.g., allele frequencies and genomic GC content) and thus are bounded between $0$ and $1$. \cite{boucher2016inferring} propose the Bounded Brownian motion (BBM) model, which assumes traits evolve under BM with two hard bounds.
-A particular case of this model for traits with positive values is the RBM model.
-Recall that if $X(t)$ is a BM starting from $X(0) > 0$, then $Y(t) = | X(t) |$ is a RBM starting from $Y(0) = X(0)$.
-That is, the RBM model assumes that traits evolve according to a BM with a lower bound at zero.
+Some trait values are proportion (e.g., allele frequencies and genomic GC content) and thus are bounded between $0$ and $1$. \cite{boucher2016inferring} propose the Bounded Brownian motion (BBM) model, which assumes traits evolve under BM with two reflecting boundaries.
+A particular case of this model for traits with positive values is the RBM model \citep{boucher2016inferring}.
+Recall that if $X(t)$ is a BM starting from $X(0) > 0$, then $Y(t) = \lvert X(t) \rvert$ is a RBM starting from $Y(0) = X(0)$.
+That is, the RBM model assumes that traits evolve according to a BM with a single reflecting boundary at zero.
 We have the following theorem:

 \begin{theorem} Under the RBM model, the big bang condition is the necessary and sufficient condition for the existence of a consistent ancestral reconstruction method. \end{theorem}

 \begin{proof} Again, we only need to verify that the RBM model satisfies the regularity conditions \hyperlink{A1}{$(A_1)$} and \hyperlink{A2}{$(A_2)$}.
 Note that $X(t) \mid X(0)$ follows a normal distribution $\mc{N}(X(0), \sigma^2 t)$ and its moment generating function is $\psi(s) = \exp(X(0) s + \sigma^2 t s^2 / 2)$.
 Therefore,